 - Music and poetry: Don’t ask me how this works or why.
 Just know that it does.
 Reading poetry and listening to music relaxes your mind and opens it to countless creative possibilities.

-- Dreams: Before you fall asleep, ask your dreaming self to come up with some new writing ideas.
-Get some books on dreams (lucid dreaming, for example) and before you know it, your dreams will become the reality of your writing world.
+- Dreams: Before you fall asleep, ask yourself to come up with some new writing ideas.
+Get some books on dreams (lucid dreaming, for example), write down your dreams as soon as you wake up, and before you know it, your dreams will become the reality of your writing world.

 Where Do You Get Your Writing Ideas?